DavesCodeMusings/CloudPi/docs/install-docker-portainer.md

 Explore Portainer on your own or check out [the docs on their web site](https://documentation.portainer.io/).

 # Next Steps
-When you're comfortable with Docker and Portainer, it's time to [run Nextcloud](Running-Nextcloud).
+When you're comfortable with Docker and Portainer, it's time to look at [installing DNS](install-dns.md) so you don't have to type IP addresses in your browser's address bar all the time.